cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/Interview/2022-02-28-Interview-Q.md

 # is ordered 2,3,4,5,6,7,8,9.

 # Extended challenge: can you write the logic to integrate the two sets of ordered numbers
-# manually, so that while they are being merged they are in order (eg whever you are in
+# manually, so that while they are being merged they are in order (eg wherever you are in
 # merging the sets, the final set remains in incremental order)

 def sortThem():